dustin/gomemcached/README.markdown

 ## Design

-The basic design can be seen in [gocache].  `dataServer` is a goroutine that receives a `MCRequest` on a channel, and then issues an `MCResponse` to a channel contained within the request.
+The basic design can be seen in [gocache].
+A [storage server][storage] is run as a goroutine that receives a `MCRequest` on a channel, and then issues an `MCResponse` to a channel contained within the request.

 Each connection is a separate goroutine, of course, and is responsible for all IO for that connection until the connection drops or the